ibm-cloud-docs/security-services/customize.md

 For example, by editing the member configuration, you can accomplish these things:

-- Use an existing instance of {{site.data.keyword.keymanagementserviceshort}}, {{site.data.keyword.secrets-manager_short}}, or other service.
-- Deploy to an existing resource group.
 - Configure the endpoint type as private or public.
 - Reuse existing {{site.data.keyword.keymanagementserviceshort}} keys.
 - Tune the parameters of individual services.